Buckets

 - Choose the storage provider.

-- Enter the bucket name, credentials, region, and endpoint when required.
+- Enter the bucket name and credentials.

 Once connected, the bucket becomes available anywhere Altertable asks for bucket-backed storage.